WW92030-STORAGE/WITNESS_CLONE_II/.docs/Grid.md

 ## Description

 Grids that contain `PuzzleEntity` objects.
-This documentation encompasses all forms of `Grid` objects and their subclasses in `Grid.h, SymmetryGrid.h, and PillarGrid.h`.
+This documentation encompasses all forms of `Grid` objects and their subclasses in `Grid.h` and `SymmetryGrid.h`.

 ## Notes